Biohacking Cognitive Performance: A Systematic Guide to Evidence-Based Brain Optimization

 Key takeaways

-• Sleep deprivation impairs attention and processing speed by 25-40% – a larger deficit than any supplement can offset – yet most people chase more exotic interventions [1].
+• Sleep deprivation produces cognitive impairment comparable to mild alcohol intoxication – a larger deficit than any supplement can offset – yet most people chase more exotic interventions [1].

 • Metabolic switching via intermittent fasting enhances cognitive resilience when sleep and stress are managed first [2].